mohammmed-azeez/mohammmed-azeez/README.md

 ![An Tech Enthusiast Software Developer](https://repository-images.githubusercontent.com/588181932/e36ec678-7984-4cdd-8e4c-a3932772ff8e)

-<center>With a strong passion for technology and innovation, I am eager to impact the tech industry significantly.
+With a strong passion for technology and innovation, I am eager to impact the tech industry significantly.
 As a quick learner, I possess a solid project knowledge foundation and demonstrate exceptional analytical and problem-solving skills.
-With a drive for continuous growth and learning</center>
+With a drive for continuous growth and learning

 Skills: Python / JS / HTML / CSS / Java